 The Garmin Fenix 5 Plus and the Forerunner 945 couldn't look any different, but the two sports watches actually share a lot of similarities.

-The 945 packs in Fenix features and vice versa.
+But picking between these two devices is difficult.
+The Forerunner 945 packs in Fenix features and vice versa.
 They're two of the best watches we've run with, hit the trails with and got sweaty in the gym with.
 If you're weighing up which one might be the best fit for you, we're here to help.

 Essential reading: Best Garmin watches to buy now

 From design to battery life and those all important sports tracking features, here's the lowdown on how the Forerunner 945 compares to the outdoor watch beast that is the Fenix 5 Plus.

 Garmin Forerunner 945 v Fenix 5 Plus: Design

 These two watches are really designed for two very different kinds of people.
 The Forerunner 945, like its predecessor the 935, is billed as Garmin's triathlon-friendly sports watch.
 The Fenix 5 Plus on the other hand is all about the outdoors.
 You can still track triathlons with it, but its bulkier, more durable frame is built to better withstand the elements.

 Both the Fenix 5 Plus and the 945 feature 47mm cases and interchangeable straps, but the Fenix is around 1mm thicker.
 There's a weight difference too with the Fenix coming in at 86g and the 945 the lighter at just 50g.
 That's because you'll find a stainless steel or titanium bezel on the Fenix to add that extra layer of protection.
 These differences mean they will feel different to wear.
 The Fenix is by no means heavy, but if you want something more slimline, the 945 is the one to go for.